mbuesch/httun/README.md

    - `disabled`: Set to `false` to enable L7 tunneling.
    - `bind-to-interface`: (Optional) Bind outgoing L7 tunnel connections to a specific network interface.
    - `address-denylist` and `address-allowlist`: These lists control which destination IP addresses are allowed for L7 tunnels.
 It is highly recommended to configure these to restrict access and enhance security.
 The allowlist has precedence over the denylist.

+For a full documentation see the comments with each option from the example configuration file.

 ### Generating a Shared Secret